-The Project will potentially affect caribou in the Chinchaga caribou range as a result of direct loss of habitat, reduction in habitat effectiveness, and higher mortality risk due to increased access and travel efficiency by humans and predators.
+The Project will potentially affect caribou in the Egg-Pony caribou area as a result of direct loss of habitat, reduction in habitat effectiveness, and higher mortality risk due to increased access and travel efficiency by humans and predators.
 The intent of the Preliminary CHRP is to provide information on the potential restoration techniques available, their expected effectiveness and potential suitability for application to the Project footprint to reduce residual effects of the Project on caribou and caribou habitat.